 Structural Challenges Remain

 From a longer-term perspective, however, the structural challenges for the global economy remain as acute as they were during the financial crisis.
-While we may not have the prospect of the imminent collapse of the global banking system hanging over our heads, the savings glut out of Asia is bigger than before (it just remains bottled up in Asia itself for the time being); the developed market population is still aging and workforce growth is modest at best; and investment and productivity growth is still not high enough.
+While we may not have the prospect of the imminent collapse of the global banking system hanging over our heads, the savings glut out of Asia is bigger than before (it just remains bottled up in Asia itself for the time being); the developed market population is still ageing and workforce growth is modest at best; and investment and productivity growth is still not high enough.

 In other words, don’t confuse a cyclical recovery and the consequent unwinding of monetary stimulus for resolution of the longer-term structural issues hanging over the global economy.
 Having said that, as all investors know, we ignore the economic cycle at our own peril.